Edgar-Donk/frothy-brew/docs/notebook/basic_three_tabs.rst

       |nb_basic|         |nb_basic_ide|
     ================== ==================

 The notebook is a container for other widgets and their contents.
-Let's form a notebook with 3 tabs each having a different coloured frame::
+Form a notebook with 3 tabs each having a different coloured frame::

     from tkinter import Tk, Frame